 The Health Information Professional of the 21st century works in a dynamic environment and is subjected to rapid change in responsibilities and technology.
-In response to this, the American Health Information Management Association strives to ensure that the job analysis for the entry-level health information professional accurately reflects the work-related activities of the entry-level RHIT.
+In response to this, the American Health Information Management Association (AHIMA) strives to ensure that the job analysis for the entry-level health information professional accurately reflects the work-related activities of the entry-level RHIT.
 It is this job analysis that influences the certification examinations.
 It was the Council on Certification's decision to delineate the roles and functions of the profession by identifying the tasks from data in the literature and from input from experts in the field.
-The results of this role delineation are now contained in the test specifications for Registered Health Information Technician.
-This integration of information throughout the curriculum is a result of the need for the student to synthesize information and to see the relationships between functions of a health information center and understand the interdependence of the information in a health care setting.
+The results of this role delineation are now contained in the test specifications for Registered Health Information Technician (RHIT).
+In working with our accrediting body CAHIIM, these identified 2026 curriculum competencies expected of an entry-level RHIT, will be listed in each syllabus as appropriate for that course.
+The complete 2026 curriculum competencies can be found at: FINAL Changes Associate Degree Pl Document June2025docx You will see many of these repeated in different courses.
+The integration of HIM material throughout the hybrid competency-based curriculum is a result of the need for the student to synthesize information from each course and to see the relationships between functions of HIM and understand the interdependence and workings of health information in a healthcare setting.

-HIM Program General Education Courses
+HIM Program General Education and Core 42 Courses

 PSC CIVICS Civics Achievement Exam 0.0

 COL100 Campus Orientation 0.0

 COL101 Falcon Seminar 1.0

 BIO151 Introduction Human Anatomy & Physiology Lecture & Lab 4.0

 CIS 110 Technical and Digital Literacy Hours 3.0

 ENG 101/114 English Composition I/Honors English Composition I 3.0

 HSC 113 Medical Terminology 3.0

 MTH 150 Statistics 3.0

 CIS 203 Database Structure 3.0

 Core 42 Civics 3.0

-Core 42 Humanities Fine Arts (PHL 203 Ethics Recommended) 3.0
+Core 42 Humanities Fine Arts (PSY 101 Gen. Psych. or SOC 101 Gen. Sociology Recommended) 3.0